Members

 Yun Sing Koh

-Dr Yun Sing Koh is a Senior Lecturer at the School of Computer Science, The University of Auckland, New Zealand.
+Yun Sing Koh is an Associate Professor at the School of Computer Science, The University of Auckland, New Zealand.
 Her research is in the area of machine learning.
-Within the broad research realm, she is currently focusing on three strands of research: data stream mining, lifelong and transfer learning, and pattern mining
+Within the broad research realm, she is currently focusing on: data stream mining, lifelong and transfer learning, anomaly detection, and pattern mining.
+She has published more than 100 research papers in this field at top venues.
+She is passionate about pushing the boundaries of fundamental machine learning research and applying it to interdisciplinary areas such as environmental science and healthcare.

 Michael Witbrock